Bilateral Distribution Compression: Reducing Both Data Size and Dimensionality: Introduction

 Existing distribution compression methods include Kernel Herding \citep{Chen2012Herding, Bach2012Herding}, Kernel Thinning \citep{Mackey2021Thinning, Shetty2022KernelThinning, Mackey2021GeneralisedThinning, Gong2025SupervisedThinning}, and Gradient Flow approaches \citep{Arbel2019Flow, Chen2025Flow}.
 These methods minimise the \textit{Maximum Mean Discrepancy} (MMD) \citep{Gretton2012MMD} between the empirical distributions of the compressed set $\hat{\mathbb{P}}_Z$, and the target dataset $\hat{\mathbb{P}}_X$.
 However, these approaches focus exclusively on reducing the number of observations ($m \ll n$), overlooking the fact that modern datasets are often large both in sample size \textit{and} in dimensionality.
 Dimensionality reduction techniques typically focus on preserving pairwise similarities or distances, popular examples include PCA \citep{Maćkiewicz1993PCA, Schölkopf1998KernelPCA}, t-SNE \citep{Maaten2008TSNE}, UMAP \citep{McInnes2020UMAP}, and autoencoders \citep{Goodfellow2016DL}.
 These methods map data into lower-dimensional spaces ($p \ll d)$ but do not reduce the number of observations.

-To address this gap, we propose BDC, a two-stage method that minimises the \textit{Decoded Maximum Mean Discrepancy} (DMMD), which measures how well a compressed set, once decoded, preserves the original distribution in ambient space.
+To address this gap, we propose BDC, a two-stage method that reduces both data size \textit{and} dimensionality, by targeting the \textit{Decoded Maximum Mean Discrepancy} (DMMD), which measures how well a bilaterally compressed set, once decoded, preserves the original distribution in ambient space.
 Directly optimising the DMMD is challenging, as it requires simultaneous optimisation of both the decoder and the compressed set.
-Moreover, a highly flexible decoder risks overfitting by simply memorising the target distribution rather than learning a meaningful representation.
-To avoid this, we adopt a two-stage procedure:
+Moreover, a highly flexible decoder risks overfitting by simply memorising the target distribution rather than learning a meaningful latent representation.
+To avoid this, we adopt a two-stage procedure: \begin{enumerate}[noitemsep, topsep=1pt, leftmargin=0.5cm] \item \textbf{Autoencoder training}: Train encoder $\psi: \mathbb{R}^d \to \mathbb{R}^p$ and decoder $\phi: \mathbb{R}^p \to \mathbb{R}^d$ by minimising the \textit{Reconstruction MMD} (RMMD) between $\mathcal{D}$ and its reconstruction $\phi(\psi(\mathcal{D}))$. \item \textbf{Latent compression}: Fixing $\phi,\psi$, project $\mathcal{D}$ into latent space and optimise a compressed set $\mathcal{C} \subset \mathbb{R}^p$ minimising the \textit{Encoded MMD} (EMMD) between $\mathcal{C}$ and $\psi(\mathcal{D})$. \end{enumerate}